How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Analysis of the mesoscopic model

 The synaptic delay $d$ appears in $\tilde\chi_r$ only via the complex exponential in Eq.~\eqref{eq:chi}.
 On the other hand, the delay does not influence the low-frequency limit and the high-frequency asymptotics, Eqs.~\eqref{eq:chir_lowfreq} and \eqref{eq:chir_highfreq} of the response, respectively.
-For intermediate frequencies the complex exponential causes a modulation and a peak in the amplitude as a function of $\omega$ (Fig.~\ref{fig:chi_r}b).
-Simulations of the annealed network model perfectly confirm the prediction of the 2nd-order MF model, whereas the quenched network model has a less pronounced peak at a lower frequency.
+For intermediate frequencies the complex exponential causes a modulation and a peak in the amplitude as a function of $\omega$ \rot{(Fig.~\ref{fig:first_order_and_stability_in_main_text}e)}.
+Simulations of the annealed network model perfectly confirm \rot{(not shown in figure)} the prediction of the 2nd-order MF \rot{theory}, whereas the quenched network model has a less pronounced peak at a lower frequency. \rot{The susceptibility of MFsparselim fits well with the quenched network for small or medium connection probability, $p=0.1$ and $p=0.4$ (Fig.~\ref{fig:first_order_and_stability_in_main_text}d, e).
+For larger $p$, however, there is a noticeable discrepancy for MFsparselim, while MF1 and MF2 have a good match with the quenched network (at $p=0.95$, see Fig.~\ref{fig:first_order_and_stability_in_main_text}f).
+In marked contrast to MF1 and MFsparselim, the predictions of MF2 are good over the entire range of connection probabilities $p$.}